-I would recommend looking at Pearson as a way to earn side income — not to pay your bills full-time.
+While it's not the case with all education work at home jobs, I would recommend looking at Pearson as a way to earn side income — not to pay your bills full-time.
 This is because you cannot depend on work to always be there.

 What are the requirements to be Pearson scorer?